rothos/protocol_1/index.md

 - Try also: not X = [pick things and see if they’re in or out, let this change anything]
 - Consider swapping out the =/equals sign above with things like: is, means, signifies, is equivalent to, ~/sort of equals; maybe equals; could equal; is; is essentially; could be conceived as; could be construed as; could be stipulated as; could be schematized as; could be conveniently stipulated as; boils down to; could have a good enough for now/here definition of; is/can be defined as; most people think of this like/as; is like…
 - In addition to =/equals and so forth, you can of course try using the particular word or phrase in a sentence or sentences.
+- If you write down assertions anywhere, e.g. as premises or points in an argument, you might ad hoc or systematically look for counterexamples.
+You might also, ad hoc or systematically, explore objections that others might raise to the/those assertion(s).

 ##### p2